-This procedure applies to all of our staff in all locations including those with honorary contracts [Or replace with a more specific grouping if not UHB wide]

-Equality Impact An Equality Impact Assessment has been completed.
-The

-Assessment Equality Impact Assessment completed for the policy found

-there to be no impact.

-Documents to read Health and Safety Policy

-alongside this Waste Management Policy

-Procedure Risk Assessment and Risk Management Procedure

-Risk Management Policy

-Incident Reporting and Investigation Procedure

-Emergency Spillage Guide

-Latex Allergy Policy

-Handling Cytotoxics during Pregnancy Procedure

-Handling of Spilled Cytotoxic Drugs Procedure

-Approved by Operational Health and Safety Group

-Accountable Executive Director of Governance

-or Clinical Board

-Director

-Author(s) Health & Safety Adviser (Environmental)
+This procedure applies to all of our staff in all locations including those with honorary contract Equality Impact Assessment An Equality Impact Assessment has not been completed.
+This is because a procedure has been written to support the implementation the Health and Safety Policy.
+The Equality Impact Assessment completed for the policy found there to be no impact.
+Documents to read alongside this Procedure Health and Safety Policy Waste Management Policy Risk Assessment and Risk Management Procedure Risk Management Policy Incident Reporting and Investigation Procedure Emergency Spillage Guide Latex Allergy Policy Handling Cytotoxics during Pregnancy Procedure Handling of Spilled Cytotoxic Drugs Procedure Personal Protective Equipment procedure Maternity Risk assessment procedure IP&C Manual Approved by Operational Health and Safety Group Accountable Executive or Clinical Board Director Executive Directive of People and Culture Author(s) Health & Safety Adviser (Environmental) Disclaimer